starless-sky-protocol/starless-sky-network/doc/getting-started.md

     composer install

 After that, let's start configuring the server.
-Clone the environment file using:
+Clone the configuration file using:

+    cd ./src/system/application/Config
-    cp .env.example .env
+    cp config.php.example config.php

-With this, we will have the environment file that will define environment constants of the server that is running.
+With this, we will have the configuration file that will define configuration constants of the server that is running.

-To read the environment variables documentation, see the file [`doc/environment.md`](environment.md)
+To read the configuration file documentation, see the file [`doc/environment.md`](environment.md)